PCAM-24: A Phase-Centric Action Model v2.0

 - Phase is Authoritative: It is the sole coordinate for ordering and adjudication.

-- Discrete Semantics: All logic must be expressible as phase membership.
+- Semantic Overlays: All properties must be expressible as phase overlays.

 - Monotonic Progression: No rewinds.
-Corrections occur by snapping phase.
+Elasticity (stalls/skips) must be deterministic.

 - Subsystem Subscription: Animation/Audio observe phase but do not drive it.

-PCAM-24 is inherently network-friendly. * Replication: Transmits Action ID + Phase. * Prediction: Clients predict by advancing phase. * Reconciliation: Snap to authoritative phase (no complex time rewinding).
+PCAM-24 is inherently network-friendly. * Replication: Transmits Action ID + Phase + Elasticity State. * Prediction: Clients predict by advancing phase. * Reconciliation: Snap to authoritative phase (no complex time rewinding).

 - Consistency: All systems share a single semantic clock.

-- Authorability: Designers reason in stages, not milliseconds.
+- Authorability: Designers reason in stages and intent, not milliseconds.

 PCAM-24 reframes interactive simulation timing from a question of when to a question of what stage.
 It is not an optimization of existing timing systems.
 It is a replacement of their underlying assumption.